NLNOG/ring-web/content/post/nxs-internet-becomes-part-of-the-nlnog-ring.md

 ]
 +++

-<a href="http://www.nxs.nl/" target="_blank">NXS Internet</a> (AS16237) is the latest organisation to join the NLNOG RING Project.
-A machine has been made available at "nxs01.ring.nlnog.net".
+NXS Internet (AS16237) is the latest organisation to join the NLNOG RING Project.
+A machine has been made available at nxs01.ring.nlnog.net.

 NXS specializes in managed hosting and the public sector thus their participation offers valuable troubleshooting opportunities.